 Well, speaking of multimillionaires, there are approximately 8,046,080 US households with $2 million or more in net worth.
 That’s roughly 6.25% of the total population of the United States of America.

-So if you know someone who has a net with more than $2 million, you know one of the 6% in America.
+So if you know someone who has a net worth of more than $2 million, you know one of the 6% in America.

 How Many Multimillionaires With More Than $3 Million Are There In The United States?